msultan-arhamsoft/devops-assignment-3/README.md

 ### Improve the Dockerfile for python Application given in slides using the Dockerfile & then improve it and share image size & estimated build time for it ###

 FROM python:3.6-alpine as msultan

 RUN pip install flask

 FROM msultan

 LABEL name="Python Application" \
      maintainer="Mahmodd Sultan <m.sultan@arhamsoft.com>" \
      summary="A Sample Python application"

 # Create app directory

 WORKDIR /app

 COPY app.py ./

 EXPOSE 8080

 CMD [ "python", "./app.py" ]

 ### Run mysql container using the official image, by persisting data and passing environment variables to set username & passwordâ€¦ You can see the information of how to persist and information here ###

 https://hub.docker.com/_/mysql

-- Create volume named mysql, in order to persist the data using docker volume. docker volume create mysql
+- Create volume named mysql, in order to persist the data using docker volume:

+docker volume create mysql

-- Run mysql container with username = msultan and password = mahmoodSultanSecret, in the detached mode with the data persisted.
+- Run mysql container with username = msultan and password = mahmoodSultanSecret, in the detached mode with the data persisted:

 docker container run --name mysql-server -v mysql:/var/lib/mysql -e "MYSQL_USER=msultan" -e "MYSQL_PASSWORD=mahmoodSultanSecret" -d mysql

-- check docker container status: docker container ls
+- check docker container status:

+docker container ls

-- check docker container logs
+- check docker container logs:

 docker container logs mysql-server